Menu

 • Check smoke alarm and monoxide battery conditions.

-• Eat, drink and be merry.....and of course some hunting!
+• Eat, drink and be merry.....(and hopefully some hunting!)

 It is pretty casual and we aim to make it social and its a great place to de-stress by working hard in the backcountry :-).